 Icebreakers are little party games designed to help people get to know and feel comfortable around one another.
 Some are silly, others are a little embarrassing, and others are merely informative in a light-hearted way.
 If chosen correctly, icebreakers can be a very powerful tool that facilitates the success of your group, meeting or party.
 People might turn their nose up to an ice-breaker at first but once you take the lead and show guests your not afraid to be a little silly everyone loosens up and feels more at ease.
 Party planning is never easy, but maybe you never thought attending parties can be just as intimidating.
-I've put together a small guide in aiding a warming up of any party atmosphere so you will retain your title as best host.
+Icebreakers can aid in warming up any party atmosphere so you will retain your title as best host.

 In choosing an icebreaker party game, you need to think about the personality of your group and its ultimate purpose.